Jupiter-56/Jupiter-56/README.md

 I'm a French student.
 I learn to program on my own with online lesson like Youtube videos or OpenClassroom.

-- 🔭 I’m currently working on LapizCompleter
+- 🔭 I’m currently working on `a project

 - 🌱 I’m currently learning HTML and CSS